WSU-kduncan/s24cicd-1blckhrt/README-CD.md

       # pull fresh image

-      docker pull 1blckhrt/dockerhubrepo:1.2.1
+      docker pull 1blckhrt/dockerhubrepo:2.0.1

       # run new image

-      docker run -d -p 80:80 --name nginx --restart always 1blckhrt/dockerhubrepo:1.2.1
+      docker run -d -p 80:80 --name nginx --restart always 1blckhrt/dockerhubrepo:2.0.1
       ```

     - allows me to setup a new docker image and stop/remove the existing one, will eventually be used with the webhook

-    - should be in home directory of user just for ease of access
+    - should be in home directory of user (ubuntu) just for ease of access

 - install webhook